sunbee/ShinySupreme/README.md

-## Can Data Science predict a Supreme Court Justice's judgement?
+# Can Data Science predict a Supreme Court Justice's judgement?

+## UNDER CONSTRUCTION ##

 Can Data Science can predict human responses, like whether the Supreme Court will vote to over-turn a Circuit Court's ruling?
 Prof. Andrew Martin from Washington University at St. Louis certainly thinks so!
 However, the answer is not that clear-cut.